mirrexagon/lua-irc-engine/README.md

 QUIT (sender, quit_msg)
 	Called when someone quits.

-CHANNELMODE (sender, operation, modes, target)
+CHANNELMODE (sender, operation, mode, target)
 	Called when receiving channel modes.
+This callback is called *once* for each mode.
 		"sender" is who changed the mode
 		"operation" is + or -
-		"modes" is a list of the modes
+		"modes" is the mode
-		"target" is a list of who is receiving the modes
+		"target" is the target of the mode

-USERMODE (sender, operation, modes, target)
+USERMODE (sender, operation, mode, target)
 	Called when receiving user modes.
+Called once for each mode.
 		"operation" is + or -
-		"modes" is a list of the modes
+		"mode" is the mode
-		"target" is who is receiving the modes, probably you
+		"target" is the target of the mode, probably you
 ```

 ### Message